 The cdr enable server command enables replication on a replication server that was disabled by the cdr disable server command.

-Element Purpose Restrictions Syntax server_group Name of the database server to enable.
+Element Purpose Restrictions Syntax server_group server to enable.
 Must be the name of an existing database server group in SQLHOSTS.
 "Long Identifiers" on page A-3

 The following table describes the cdr enable server option.